DiamondLightSource/python-zocalo/CONTRIBUTING.rst

 Make sure all your changes are committed (including an entry in HISTORY.rst).
 Then run::

-$ bump-my-version patch # possible: major / minor / patch
+$ bump-my-version bump patch # possible: major / minor / patch
 $ git push
 $ git push --tags